 Filch’s Emporium of Confiscated Goods

-In this store, which also serves as the exit to Harry Potter and the Forbidden Journey, you will find some of the “darker” items and unique t-shirts related to the Harry Potter series.
-Specialty hats like The Sorting Hat and Dumbledore’s Hat are $30 and other caps are $22.
-Toys and puppets including the Weasley’s car, Omnioculars and Hedwig hand puppet, range from $13 – $35.
-Azkaban and other photo frames are $13 to $25.
-Various mugs touting the Ministry of Magic, Azkaban, Hedwig and the Tri-wizard tournament range from $16 to $20.
-Hogwarts Houses, Muggle, Wizard, Ministry of Magic and Fluffy t-shirts can be found for $22 to $32.
-Hogwarts scarves $35, gloves $20 and sweatshirts $60 are also available.
-Backpacks and duffel bags with the Ministry of Magic, Hogwarts or House logo are $40 to $53.
-Playing cards with images from the Harry Potter movies are $15 a pack.
-You can also find various types of Harry Potter ornaments for $17 and luggage tags $8.
+In this store, which also serves as the exit to Harry Potter and the Forbidden Journey, you will find some of the “darker” items and more unique t-shirts related to the Harry Potter series.
+Specialty hats, like The Sorting Hat and Dumbledore’s Hat, are $30, and other caps are $25.
+Toys and puppets, including the Weasleys’ car, Omnioculars, and Hedwig hand puppet, range from $17 – $35.
+Various mugs touting the Ministry of Magic, Azkaban, Hedwig, and the Tri-wizard tournament range from $13 to $28.
+Hogwarts houses, Muggle, Wizard, Ministry of Magi,c and Fluffy t-shirts can be found for $22 to $32.
+You can also find a Harry Potter chess set for $60 and a Golden Snitch for $19.

-Because getting into the souvenir shops at the Wizarding World of Harry Potter can be a bit difficult, the area now features several outdoor merchandise kiosks.
-These offer various items including wands $37, key chains $10, collector pins $8 to $20 and lanyards $10.
+Because getting into the souvenir shops at Hogsmeade can be a bit difficult, the area now features several outdoor merchandise kiosks.
+These offer various items, including wands ($44), key chains ($10), collector pins ($8 to $20), and lanyards ($10).

 The best stuff at Hogsmeade